HoennPE/Teleport/README.md

 # Teleport
-Plugin for PMnS, created by Clarence2810, modified by princepines
+Plugin for HoennPE, created by Clarence2810, modified by princepines

 <b>Teleport Anywhere! using commmands!